How Driver’s License Points Affect Car Insurance Rates

 Insurance companies increase rates to account for different violations on your record.
 For example, receiving a parking ticket will likely have a much lower point value than a DUI conviction.
 If you have multiple violations, your insurer will likely view you as a high-risk driver and charge you more for insurance.

-Below, you can see how a few different violations affect average car insurance quotes from different companies.
+In the table below, you can see how a few different violations affect average monthly full-coverage car insurance quotes from different companies.

 Data reviewed by Konstantin Halachev